 Phytotoxicity can occur when you use old chemicals in new ways, new chemicals in the wrong way, or the right chemicals at the wrong time.
 Some plant species are sensitive to certain chemicals, and some life stages are vulnerable to all treatments.
 Water-stressed plants are more susceptible to phytotoxicity.

 Plants affected by phytotoxicity may show any of these symptoms:

 Plants affected by phytotoxicity will generally recover, but not always.
-Provide phytotoxic plants with a little TLC, an extra drink of water, and be sure to remove the cause whenever possible.
+Provide phytotoxic plants with a little TLC and an extra drink of water.
+And remove the cause whenever possible.